LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

 This is a very simple
 input-process-output program (in fact with almost no "process").
-Think how would you code it?
+Think how would you code it.

 You need to obtain a name, remember it and use it in your output.
 A solution is in the next section.